 Before and after each use, rinse your mouth guard with cold water or mouthwash.
 You may also clean it with mild soap and a toothbrush.
 To protect your mouth guard from distorting, keep it away from hot temperatures like hot water, hot surfaces, and direct sunlight.
 Check your mouth guard for wear and tear occasionally.
 Replace your mouth guard if you find holes or tears in it, or if it becomes uncomfortable or loose.
 Bring your mouth guard to your regular dental checkups to have our dentist examine it.

-We welcome you to contact our office today for more information about mouth guards and to schedule a visit with our dentist.
+We welcome you to contact our office today for more information about mouth guards and to schedule a visit with our dentist in Orange County Santa Ana.